Fork me on GitHub

 • Note, the clients performing the scans should run with the noupdate setting.
 A single instance of the dependency-check client should be setup with updates enabled and the account used during the update process will need to be granted update rights on the tables.

-• The connection string, database user name, and the database user's password will also need to be configured.
+• The connection string, database user name, and the database user's password will need to be configured.

 Depending on the database being used, you may need to customize the dbStatements.properties.
 Alternatively to modifying the dbStatements.properties it is possible to use a dialect file to support other databases.
 See dbStatements_h2.properties as an example.